 Preparing for the Guest

-How do we hear the voice of God and understand his mind?
-By reading his Word!
-As Dr. Martyn Lloyd-Jones proclaims from Ephesians 3:19, this requires both prayer and study to come to a deeper knowledge of God and his Word.
+A Christian will hear the voice of God and understand His mind by reading His Word.
+In this sermon on Ephesians 3:19 titled “Preparing for a Guest,” Dr. Martyn Lloyd-Jones proclaims that this requires both prayer and study to come to a deeper knowledge of God and His word.
 This should be part of a continual pursuit of God that marks the whole life of a Christian.
 But Christians must always avoid the temptation to fall into ritualistic practices of reading Scripture and praying as dead acts.
-Dr. Lloyd-Jones exhorts us to cultivate deep and abiding affections for God.
-Not as a way to gain favor with God, but born out of a heart of thankfulness and love for all that he is and all that he has done in Christ.
-Ultimately no one is able to seek and worship him rightfully without the saving work of Christ Jesus being applied by the saving power of the Holy Spirit.
-So, even in the believer’s pursuit of God, they only do so because of what God has already done for them by the grace of his Gospel.
-This should encourage believers to respond with nothing but gratitude and affection toward God for the great salvation and new heart that he has given us in Christ Jesus.
+Dr. Lloyd-Jones exhorts the listener to cultivate deep and abiding affections for God.
+This is not as a way to gain favor with God, but instead born out of a heart of thankfulness and love for all that He is and all that He has done in Christ.
+Ultimately no one is able to seek and worship Him rightfully without the saving work of Christ Jesus being applied by the saving power of the Holy Spirit.
+Even in the believer’s pursuit of God, they only do so because of what God has already done for them by the grace of His gospel.
+This should encourage believers to respond with nothing but gratitude and affection toward God for the great salvation and new heart that He has given in Christ Jesus.